Opening lines are by far the most important sentences that a novelist will write.

 But these are, of course, general guidelines only and you should feel free to break them.
 (It’s the old thing: if it works, it works, even if it breaks every rule in the book.)

-Try to write an opening line that raises questions in a reader’s mind.
+Write an opening line that raises questions in a reader’s mind.

 The first example of a great opening line comes from John Irving’s A Prayer for Owen Meany…

 Talk about raising questions!
-Why is Owen Meany's voice wrecked?
-How was he involved in the death of the narrator’s mother?
+Why does Owen Meany have a wrecked voice?
+What did he have to do with the death of the narrator’s mother?
 Most of all, what did Owen Meany do to make the narrator believe in God?

-But what I actually like about this opening line is its unexpectedness - simply because you don’t normally associate death with laughter.
-The sentence, unlike in the previous example, hasn’t totally hooked me yet, but it has at least made me want to read on for a while.
+But what I actually like about this opening line is its unexpectedness.
+You don’t normally associate death with laughter, right?
+The sentence, unlike in the previous example, hasn’t totally hooked me yet.
+But it at least makese me want to read on for a while.

 Here is the first sentence of Sylvia Plath’s The Bell Jar…